 The critical audit matter communicated below is a matter arising from the current-period audit of the financial statements that was communicated or required to be communicated to the audit committee and that (1) relates to accounts or disclosures that are material to the financial statements and (2) involved our especially challenging, subjective, or complex judgments.
 The communication of critical audit matters does not alter in any way our opinion on the financial statements, taken as a whole, and we are not, by communicating the critical audit matter below, providing a separate opinion on the critical audit matter or on the accounts or disclosures to which it relates.

-Valuation of Inventory - Refer to Footnote 1 and Footnote 5 to the Consolidated Financial Statements
+Convertible Senior Notes - Transaction with Apollo - Refer to Footnote 14 to the Financial Statements